kubedb/docs/docs/guides/redis/reconfigure/overview.md

 2. `KubeDB` operator watches the `Redis` CR.

-3. When the operator finds a `Redis` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `Redis` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

 4. Then, in order to reconfigure the `Redis` database the user creates a `RedisOpsRequest` CR with desired information.